keu/docs/astro/cli/install-cli.md

 #### Installation

-Open Windows PowerShell and then run the following command:
+Open Windows PowerShell as an administrator and then run the following command:

 ```sh
 winget install -e --id Astronomer.Astro
 ```

 To install a specific version of the Astro CLI, specify the version you want to install at the end of the command.
-For example:
+For example, running the following command installs Astro CLI version 1.6:

 ```sh
 winget install -e --id Astronomer.Astro -v 1.6.0